decentralized-identity/presentation-exchange/spec/spec.md

     ****SHOULD**** order these field checks before all others to ensure earliest termination of evaluation.
-If the `fields` property is present, its value ****MUST**** be an array of objects composed as follows, unless otherwise specified by a faeture:
+If the `fields` property is present, its value ****MUST**** be an array of objects composed as follows, unless otherwise specified by a feature:
         - The _fields object_ ****MUST**** contain a `path` property.
 The value of this property ****MUST**** be an array of one or more [JSONPath](https://goessner.net/articles/JsonPath/) string